tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/alias/1-read.md

   ]
 ---

-Return all customerIds aliased to the primary customerID in the primary datasource.
-CustomerIDs are returned alongside their corresponding DatasourceID.
+Return all customerIds aliased to the primary customer_id in the Optimizely Datasource.
+Customer_id's are returned alongside their corresponding datasource_id.